andrei-ng/docker-xenial-with-terminator-zsh/README.md

 ####  Dependencies

-For the 2. and 3. type of images to succesfully run GUIs or make use of the cuDNN library, the user must install  [`nvidia-docker (1.0)`](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-1.0))
+For the 2. and 3. type of images to successfully run GUIs or make use of the cuDNN library, the user must install  [`nvidia-docker (1.0)`](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-1.0))

 ### Building the image

 The [Makefile](Makefile) contained in the repository allows you to create either of the three images with the `make` command.
-The `make` utility will provide the autocompletion for the image name you want to build.
+The `make` utility will provide the auto-completion for the image name you want to build.

 If you wish to give other names to the resulting docker images, modify the name argument in the `Makefile` for the corresponding image.